-You may have spoken to one named Livi, or Alexa, or Siri, or Cortana.
+You may have spoken to one named Livi, Alexa, Siri, or Cortana.
 And it answered you!
-That technology is called ambient listening voice assistant technology.
+This is known as ambient listening voice assistant technology.

 Years ago, you pulled a cord or pressed a button at your bedside.
 You talked to a nurse or an aide at a desk down the hall.

 What’s for Lunch?

 In an interview with Laurie Orlov in HomeCare magazine, John Halamka, MD, CIO at Beth Israel Deaconess Medical Center in Boston said, “If you are an inpatient, what are the things typically you would like to know?”

 Such as ‘When will my doctor be here?
 What’s for lunch?
 Simple types of things for which you need answers.

 Today, you pull a cord installed in 1955 that flips a relay that turns on a light, meaning a nurse might be there in 10 minutes.

 “Even modern nurse call systems are reminiscent of what would have been found in hospital rooms in the 1950s.”